joonarafael/ohte/README.md

 ## SOFTWARE TESTING WITH PYTEST

-Run the tests, configured with [pytest.ini](./flaggame/pytest.ini) and ignoring all graphical user interface modules, by executing:
+Run the tests configured with [pytest.ini](./flaggame/pytest.ini) (ignoring all graphical user interface modules) by executing:

 ```bash
 poetry run invoke test
 ```

-Navigate to [this](./flaggame/src/tests/) folder to find all the automated test source files.
+Navigate to [this folder](./flaggame/src/tests/) to find all the automated test source files.
 The tests will take approximately 38 seconds.
 They are testing e.g. how the points awarding algorithms and statistics calculations work with different round times and scores.
 See [Software Testing](./documentation/software_testing.md) for a more complete document detailing the software testing process.

 ## SOFTWARE TEST COVERAGE REPORT